hotwer/entity-manager/collection_doc.md

 * push( element *required*,  int/string index )
     * inserts a new element into the collection
-    * accepts two arguemnts: the element to insert, and the position to where to insert
+    * accepts two arguments: the element to insert, and the position to where to insert

 * pop( int/string index )
     * removes an element from the collection